TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 32/Jeremiah 32.17.md

 ---

-Ah Lord Jehovah! behold, thou hast made the heavens and the earth by thy great power and by thine outstretched arm; there is nothing too hard for thee,
+Ah Lord Yahweh!
+Behold, you have made the heavens and the earth by your great power and by your outstretched arm; there is nothing too hard for you,